|

 my technical skills caught up with all the ideas I had for handspun

+handwoven fabrics.
 In the meantime I practiced a lot, made

 presents for family and friends using commercially available yarns, and read as much as I could understand.
+Around the time we moved from

 rural NY to rural VT, I was asked by a friend to weave cotton fabric (similar to